- Statistical Snapshot

-Because domestic workers are employed in private homes rather than firms or enterprises, they can be invisible as workers and isolated from others in the sector.
-They are dependent on the good or bad will of their employer.
-Despite the concept of the home as “safe haven”, growing evidence suggests domestic workers are exposed to a range of unhealthy and hazardous working conditions.
+Because domestic workers are employed in private homes, they are invisible as workers and isolated from others in the sector.
+Especially live-in domestic workers are economically and personally dependent and thus working on the good or bad will of their employers.
+Private homes can be “safe havens”, however, growing evidence suggests domestic workers are exposed to a range of unhealthy and hazardous working conditions.

 Domestic workers often have a personal, intimate knowledge of their employers, but the relationship is highly unequal, leaving many domestic workers vulnerable to verbal, physical, or sexual abuse.
 Often differences in race, class, and citizenship increase this inequality.

 Finally, a widespread perception that labour standards cannot be enforced in private homes means many employers do not comply and the government does not enforce labour laws regarding wages, benefits, and working conditions.
-(See Policies & Programmes, below.)
+(See Laws & Policies Regulating Domestic Work, below.)

 Certain categories of domestic workers face greater disadvantages.
-Live-in domestic workers experience more isolation, less privacy and more limited mobility, work longer hours, and receive a larger share of payments in kind (such as board).
+Live-in domestic workers experience more isolation, less privacy and more limited mobility, work longer hours, and receive a larger share of payments in kind (such as meals and accommodation).
 Living conditions are frequently poor.
-They are also more vulnerable to physical/sexual abuse by employers.
+They are also more vulnerable to physical/sexual abuse by employers compared to live-out domestic workers.